• Skip to primary navigation

 The Juvenile Justice Project is working with Juvenile Court to build networks of churches and organizations to address our high number of youth offenders and the lack of opportunities for court ordered community service, specifically in the areas of Hickory Hill & Bartlett.
 We believe that youth are the solution, not the problem so we work with these teens to help them find their place in their communities through transformative service opportunities.
 Studies continue to show that punitive measures often lead to a continued life of crime as opposed to seeking more rehabilitative opportunities, MSPJC firmly adheres to the idea of working with those most affected by the issues.
 Help us build a better Memphis and partner with our youth by signing up today!

 The work of the Juvenile Justice Project unfortunately does not fund itself and we need your help!
-You can donate online at https://midsouthpeace.org/
+You can donate online at https://midsouthpeace.org/get-involved/donate-now/ and help keep the movement going!

 This week Faith and Paul from MSPJC have been spending the week at Memphis Business Academy in Frayser teaching students about their rights!
 Joined by Kyresha Goodman, a summer intern who continues to help with the work of the JJP, they are teaching the students what their rights are.
 Each day they are taking over a different grade’s English class to host Know Your Rights Workshops with the teens.
 They have had a great time getting to know the students.